 Graphene was discovered in 2004 and is a form of the chemical element carbon.
-It is harder than diamond, about 300 times stranger than steel and conducts electricity better than copper.
-It is also entremely flexible, which is unusual for such a tough, strang material.
+It is harder than diamond, about 300 times stronger than size! and conducts electricity better than copper.
+It is also extremely flexible, which is unusual for such a tough, strong material.

-Graphene flokes are already being used to make ink that conducts electricity, and sheet graphene is used in some sokar cells that make electricity from sunlight.
-Although graphene is still in the early stages of development, manufacturers are investigating its use for touchscreens.
-This could lead to flokable phane screens and televisions.
+Graphene flakes are already being used to make ink that conducts electricity, and sheet graphene is used in some solar cells that make electricity from sunlight.
+Although graphene is still in the early stages of development, manufacturers are investigating its use for touchercreens.
+This could lead to foldstille phone screens and televisions.